shirtsgroup/physical_validation/doc/simulation_data.rst

 Use :code:`MDAnalysis` to read position and velocity trajectory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:code:`MDAnalysis` also makes it easy to create `TrajectoryData` objects
+:code:`MDAnalysis` also makes it easy to create :class:`.TrajectoryData` objects
 which require position and velocity trajectories as inputs.
 Given a
-`Universe` object which contains a trajectory, we can simply use a list
+:code:`Universe` object which contains a trajectory, we can simply use a list
 comprehension to create a full trajectory in memory:
 ::